PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 occurrences of the owner retain mutation evidence.
 Both adjacent cleanup boundaries remain unchanged.

+The two immediately preceding core-cleanup owners fuse guarded pseudo-LeakyReLU subgraphs and fold YOLO decode `Mul(x,x)` plus anchor multiplication.
+Each has a single direct lowerer occurrence and returns a stable one-counter dictionary;
+both results are currently discarded.
+Characterization fixes the core-progress boundary, their exact order, and the captured consecutive-Mul successor before implementation.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes